 Twist operated with only single mode from a Philips Luxeon C LED outputting 37 lumens.
 By turning the head you can change the focus of the beam from spot to flood.
 Due to its simplicity and durability, this is the perfect backup light.

 A small flashlight is always good to have in your kit.
 It doesn’t take too much space, lightweight and easy to carry, and battery is always available.
-Choosing the best AAA flashlight should not be hard.
-Always remember to pick something easy to use, that is appropriate to your need, and always keep it handy.
+Choosing the best AAA flashlight is not that hard.
+Always remember to pick something easy to use, that is appropriate for your needs, and always remember keep it handy.
 Highly recommended to always have one in your pocket or keyring.